lcalmbach/covid-info-sms/README.md

 - send_error: send text if error occurred in the application (should only be admin, W. Smith in the example)

-The program is called as `>python covid_info_sms.py <secs> <startdatetime>` where:
+The program is called as `>python covid_info_sms.py <secs> <send_initial_msg>` where:
-- <secs>: eg. 300 number of seconds between checks in seconds, if new files are available
+- <secs>: eg. 300 number of seconds between checks in seconds, if new files are available.
+Optional, Default is 300
-- <startdatetime>: e.g. '2020-10-29 16:00': start comparison date.
-If the timestamp of the most up to date covid record is found to be more recent than this timestamp, a message is sent to all recipients.
-If no date is entered, 2020-01-01 is the default value in which case the most recent record is always more recent and an sms message is always sent with the most current record.
-After sending the sms, the comparison date is set to the timestamp of the most current record and the sending of sms messages will only be triggered if a new record with a more recent timestamp is found. the startdate only controls, whether a message is sent immediately of if the program waits for the next record update.
+- <send_initial_msg>: True if you wish to force a message shen starting the app, this can be useful for testing, so you dont need to wait for a record update.
+Optional, Default is False.